-"Amateur/Amateur" is a performance or pleasure class with any age horse or amateur rider (if amateur is a juvenile, juvenile rider must be 12 years of age or older).
-One amateur ride will ride first way of the ring.
+"Amateur/Amateur" is can be a performance or flat shod class with any age horse or amateur rider (if amateur is a juvenile, juvenile rider must be 12 years of age or older).
+One amateur rider will ride first way of the ring.
 The second amateur must ride second way of the ring (the same rider may not ride both ways of the ring on the same entry).
-When the line up is called, the amateur rider that rode first way of the ring will join their entry by standing beside the horse for the duration of the line up.
+When the lineup is called, the amateur rider that rode first way of the ring will join their entry by standing beside the horse for the duration of the line up.
 This is a specialty class.